JSsixtyfour/smashremix/readme.md

 #### Toggle Names: _Improved Combo Meter_, _Tech Chase Combo Meter_

-### Vs Mode Combo Meter
+### Combo Meter Display
-- Displays a combo meter above players being combo'd in Vs mode.
+- Displays a combo meter above players being comboed outside Training mode.
 - Combo meter color corresponds with attacking player's port or team.
 - In 1v1 matches, the "1v1 Combo Meter Swap" toggle will display the combo meter above the player performing the combo.

-#### Toggle Names: _VS Mode Combo Meter_, _1v1 Combo Meter Swap_
+#### Toggle Names: _Combo Meter_, _1v1 Combo Meter Swap_

 ### Expanded Character Select Screen
-- The character select screen is now expanded to 27 slots including 14 custom characters.
+- The character select screen is now expanded to 30 slots including 16 custom characters.
 - Metal Mario, Giant DK, and polygon versions of the original cast are available via d-pad up or down.
 - Japanese versions of the original cast are available via d-pad left.
 - European versions of some of the original cast are available via d-pad right.
+- Giga Bowser, Mad Piano, and Super Sonic are available via d-pad up.
+- Polygon versions of some of the remix cast are available via d-pad down.
+- Note: Press L to select a random character on the VS CSS and 12CB CSS.

 ### Character Select Debug Menu
 A menu for modifying certain character attributes is available on each panel.